To witness the full Shetland Folk Festival Experience, it is a good idea to have membership for the Shetland Folk Festival Society (SFFS).

 The Festival Club is a hive of activity all weekend and situated in Islesburgh Community Centre, King Harald Street in the main town of Lerwick and is in a very central location.
 The Festival club is open throughout the day and late into the wee small hours throughout the festival and there is food on offer in the cafe located in Islesburgh daily and some late night scoff.
 And of course there is a well-stocked bar!

 It's the place to be if you are interested in meeting and greeting Festival artistes, listening to sessions or participating in the various workshops on offer.
-The Club is where the opening lunchtime concert is held - which gives a real taster of what's ahead.
+The Club is where the free non-ticketed Thursday opening lunchtime concert is held - which gives a real taster of what's ahead - but can only be accessed by SFFS members on a first come first serve basis.

-Entry to the Club will be restricted to 2019 wristband-wearing members.
+Entry to the Club will be restricted to 2021 wristband-wearing members during advertised opening hourse.
 PLEASE NOTE - At certain peak times, the Festival Club may have restrictions on entry due to fire regulations.
 At these times, we ask you to form an orderly queue outside and you shall be permitted access once a sufficient number of people have left.
+However, if you have purchased a guaranteed Club pass ticket that will be available on Friday and Saturday nights only, this will guarantee entry if used within the specified time allocation.
+More detail on this on the memberships tab of this website.

 Sessions are part of the festival, with local and visiting artistes getting together to play a tune.
 Visitors to the festival are actively encouraged to take part in the sessions.
 Please don't be shy!
 There are four main rooms in the Club, three with pianos, plus the main concert venue (when concerts/sound checks are not being held).
 There are also numerous staircases, hallways and cupboards available for tunes if you so fancy!